Chao-Xi/jxazurebook/docs/az104/3indentity.md

 ### **Summary from ChatGPT**

-1. Azure AD tenants are the instance of the Azure AD service.
+1. **Azure AD tenants are the instance of the Azure AD service**.
 2. Azure AD architecture was discussed to understand its structure.
 3. Comparison between Azure Active Directory and Active Directory was made to highlight the differences.
 4. The creation and management of user accounts were demonstrated, including member, administrative, and guest users.
 5. **Use of groups to manage users and administrative units to limit administrative control was discussed**.
 6. Self-service password reset (SSPR) was highlighted as a feature to reduce password reset workload for administrators.
-7. Device settings and management in Azure AD, including joining devices to the network using Azure AD join, were covered.
+7. **Device settings and management in Azure AD, including joining devices to the network using Azure AD join, were covered**.
-8. The importance of Azure AD in identity and access management, including user roles, permissions, groups, and device identities, in the Azure cloud.
+8. The importance of Azure AD in identity and **access management, including user roles, permissions, groups, and device identities, in the Azure cloud.**